hilikliming/modern_algebra_with_friends/README.md

 ## Feedback
 Feedback on this project is more than welcome, feel free to open an issue or email suggestions/corrections to me (hilikliming) personally with the subject: MAWF Suggestion Request -- TODAYS_DATE_AND_TIME

+If you are interested in working through the problems with a community, send me a message and I will invite you to our discord server.

 ## About the Text

 The book provides: